 - Where their backlinks are coming from, which can give you ideas for guest posting and other collaboration opportunities.

-The SEMRush keyword tool is one of the best out there for doing competitor research in terms of both SEO and PPC efforts.
+The Semrush keyword tool is one of the best out there for doing competitor research in terms of both SEO and PPC efforts.
 It can help you to determine all of the aforementioned pieces of the puzzle.

-SEMRush Keyword Tool
+Suggested Tool: Semrush Keyword Tool

-You can see these stats in terms of both desktop and mobile search, as well as Google indexes in different countries.
+You can see these stats in terms of both desktop and mobile searches, as well as Google indexes in different countries.
 You can also perform regional searches for the specific areas you sell to.